 - Review the Financial Information questions and the various categories included.
-What do you need to include in each category? - ➤ Does the "Total WGC Funding" listed on page 4 of the application match the "Amount requested from the Women's Giving Circle" entered on page 1 of the application? - Are the amounts to be covered by the Women's Giving Circle dollars noted and clarified as needed? - Have you given a clear explanation as to how the Women's Giving Circle funds will be used?
+What do you need to include in each category? - Does the "Total WGC Funding" listed on the application match the "Amount requested from the Women's Giving Circle"? - Are the amounts to be covered by the Women's Giving Circle dollars noted and clarified as needed? - Have you given a clear explanation as to how the Women's Giving Circle funds will be used?
 Does it correlate with the amounts included in the Financial Information?
 Does the use of these funds fit with the mission of the Women's Giving Circle? - Have you provided justification of each budget item provided?
-Have you given necessary clarification for the presentation of the budget information? - ➤ Have you reviewed the Program Grant Eligibility and Restrictions to confirm that your proposal is in compliance with the following requirements:

-- The applicant must have a 501(C)(3) IRS tax exempt designation or be a governmental, religious, or educational organization. - The applicant's proposal must address the needs of women and/or children 18 years of age or younger. - The applicant's proposal must serve the greater Eau Claire area subject to the geographical limitations of the Eau Claire Community Foundation. - The applicant's proposal must not discriminate on the basis of race, ethnicity, sexual orientation, disability, or religion, and must demonstrate cultural sensitivity in the implementation of the project. - o If an organization is funded by the Women's Giving Circle in two consecutive years, its application will not be considered in the third year.
-However, it can apply again in the fourth year. - o Funding for the following will be considered on a case-by-case basis: - Travel grants not directly supporting the implementation of the proposed program - Requests from endowments - Requests from foundations - o Because of limited funds the following will not be supported: - Annual fundraising drives - Asset purchases not related to the proposed program - Capital campaigns - Debt reduction - Ongoing operating expenses or building funds - Political parties, candidates, or partisan activities - Programs of a religious focus - Scholarly research
+Have you given necessary clarification for the presentation of the budget information? - Have you reviewed the Program Grant Eligibility and Restrictions to confirm that your proposal is in compliance with the following requirements: - The applicant must have a 501(c)(3) IRS tax exempt designation or be a governmental, religious, or educational organization. - The applicant's proposal must address the needs of women and/or children 18 years of age and younger. - The applicant's proposal must serve the greater Eau Claire area subject to the geographical limitations of the Eau Claire Community Foundation. - The Women's Giving Circle does not make grants to organizations that discriminate on the basis of race, ancestry, color, age, familial status, disability, religion, gender, sexual orientation, marital status, lawful sources of income, national origin, or any other discriminatory practice prohibited by state or federal law and must demonstrate cultural sensitivity in the implementation of the project. - If an organization is funded by the Women's Giving Circle in two consecutive years, its application will not be considered in the third year.
+However, it can apply again in the fourth year. - Funding for the following will be considered on a case-by-case basis:

+- Travel grants not directly supporting the implementation of the proposed program

+- Requests from endowments

+- Requests from foundations

+- Because of limited funds the following will not be supported:

+- Annual fundraising drives

+- Asset purchases not related to the proposed program

+- Capital campaigns

+- Debt reduction

+- Ongoing operating expenses or building funds

+- Political parties, candidates, or partisan activities

+- Programs with a religious focus

+- Scholarly research